Korma-Chameleon/spayd/README.md

 # SPAYD (Short Payment Descriptor)

 This library implements taxt processing for the Short Payment Descriptor format (SPAYD or SPD).
-This is a simple text format for storing and sharing payment information used in the Czech Republic and Slovakia.
+This is a simple text format for requesting payments in the Czech Republic and Slovakia.
 It can encode details of the payee, destination account (IBAN), amount etc.

 While Typically SPAYDs are sent as QR codes which can be scanned into a mobile banking app, this library only aims to handle the text processing of the data.